afishhhhh/YUSegment/README.md

 segment.layer.borderColor = someValue;
 ```
 ~~Note: You should use `cornerRadius` instead of `layer.cornerRadius`.
 Because if you set `cornerRaduis` for segmented control, the indicator will become rounded automatically.~~
+Note: About `cornerRadius`.
+Both segmented control and its indicator have default value of `cornerRadius`.
+The default value is equal to half the height of the segmented control.
+In version 0.2.0, the indicator will not become rounded automatically if you just set `cornerRaduis` of the segmented control.
+You also need to set `cornerRadius` for indicator manually.

 ### Scrolling Enabled